-The purpose of Way Klingler Young Scholar Award is to support promising young scholars in critical stages of their careers.
-Awards are made to full-time regular junior faculty in the three years following their third year review.
-The awards of up to $32,000 are intended to fund $2,000 in operating cost and cover up to 50% of salary to afford the recipient a one semester sabbatical.
+The purpose of the Way Klingler Young Scholar award is to support promising young scholars in critical stages of their careers.
+Up to four awards will be given to full-time regular junior faculty in the three years following their third year review.
+The awards of up to $22,000 are intended to fund $2,000 in operating cost and to cover up to 50% of salary to afford the recipient a one semester sabbatical.
 Individuals will be selected by the Committee on Research.

 Way Klingler Teaching Enhancement Award